 This is because dogs use their front teeth to "pin" their victim, and their other teeth to bite and pull at the surrounding skin.

-A cat bite is not as strong as a dog's, but their teeth are sharper and often cause very deep puncture wounds.
+A cat's jaws aren't as strong as a dog's, but their teeth are sharper and often cause very deep puncture wounds.
 A cat bite is capable of penetrating bones and joints.

 Most human bites are the result of a closed-fist injury, where one person punches another person in the teeth and cuts their hand.
-Typical symptoms include small cuts to the hand, and red, swollen and painful skin.
+Typical symptoms include small cuts to the hand and red, swollen and painful skin.

 - redness and swelling around the wound

-- the wound becomes more painful
+- the wound becoming more painful

-- liquid or pus leaks from wound
+- liquid or pus leaking from the wound

 - swollen lymph glands (nodes)

-- a high temperature (fever) of 38C (100.4F) or above
+- a high temperature (fever) of 38°C (100.4°F) or above

 When to seek medical advice